SharbelKH/banking-system/README.md

 - Jakob Skoglund, JakobSkoglund

 ## Specifications
+A banking system with a GIU will be implemented in C# for backend and WPF for frontend.
+A data base for customer data will be implemented in MySQL.
+The project will rely heavily on encapsulation and other object orientated principles.

 ## Declaration section
 Rebecca Huynh, declare that I am the sole author of the content I add to this repository